yancong/datacenter/index.md

 If you'd like to explore other data center-dense areas in Amsterdam together, please also reach out to me!

-***new*** I created a zine using [a web2print template built with Paged.js](https://gitlab.coko.foundation/pagedjs/starter-kits)!
+***NEW!*** I created a zine using [a web2print template built with Paged.js](https://gitlab.coko.foundation/pagedjs/starter-kits)!
 You can [download the zip and follow the instructions to print](https://yancong.github.io/datacenter/Data%20Center%20Walk%20zine%20for%20print.zip).
 Or [download the for-screen pdf](https://yancong.github.io/datacenter/Data%20Center%20Walk%20zine%20for%20screen.pdf).

 1. Documentation of the walking tour: [click here](https://docs.google.com/document/d/1UdR0nZzYm5bE6HU1GwBc9xzGpMu-6eJfcLy2GhZdpsg/edit#)